99 Things to Do in Barcelona - Experience the Real Barcelona

 You love to sing under the shower?
 So why not take your voice to a stage?
 At the Touch Music Karaoke you can choose from thousands of songs to present to the audience which is so much fun, you will see!

-At this club the crowd is very young and ready to party all night long on the three dancefloors.
+the crowd is very young and ready to party all night long on the three dancefloors.
 If you can keep up this is the perfect location for a looong party night with good drinks and hip hop music.

 This outdoor event is a must go to during the summer months if you are a fan of techno music.
 It takes place every sunday on the Montjuic mountain and you can have a good time with your friends in the sun, dancing and having drinks.
 It's the perfect place to spend a sunny sunday while you are in Barcelona.